Ohio State University: Traditions

 The Ohio State University Marching Band is famous for "Script Ohio", during which the band marches single-file through the curves of the word "Ohio", much like a pen writes the word, all while playing the French march "Le Regiment de Sambre et Meuse".

 "Across the Field", a fight song used by teams of all sports, has been played at events since 1915.
 "Buckeye Battle Cry", the second fight song which was first performed in 1928, is played as the marching band enters via the Ohio Stadium ramp.

+In the mid-1990s, Buckeyes football players frequently identified their affiliation as "THE Ohio State University", after the university rebranded in 1986 to migrate away from the ambiguous "OSU" logo and emphasize the article "the".
+In 2022, after a three-year dispute with fashion designer Marc Jacobs over trademark registration with USPTO for the word "THE", both Ohio State and Jacobs agreed to share the branding.

 Affiliated media

 Ohio State operates a public television station, WOSU-TV (virtual channel 34/DT 16, a local PBS TV station), as well as two public radio stations, WOSU-FM 89.7(NPR/BBC news/talk) and WOSA-FM 101.1 (classical, "Classical 101") in Columbus.